skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** A platform to run the server and make it available to anyone on the Internet.

-**Our Choice.** Heroku is among the simplest platforms for deployment, because it favors *convention over configuration*.
+**Why Did We Choose It?** Heroku is among the simplest platforms for deployment, because it favors *convention over configuration*.
 It provides many important features so seamlessly that you won’t even notice that they’re there, for example, Continuous Delivery (CD), a domain, HTTPS support, and so forth.

 **Where Do I Get It?** [Create an account](https://www.heroku.com).